vitobotta/zsh-history-sync/README.md

 # zsh-history-sync

 Syncs your zsh shell history between computers, easily.
-Only requirements is to have Dropbox, Nextcloud or similar sync software.
+Only requirement is to have Dropbox, Nextcloud or similar sync software.

 Notes:
 - To eliminate or at least minimise the frequency of conflicts, the history is synced only when the last command was executed at least 30 seconds ago.
 This way even if you switch from a computer to another quickly, the chance of a sync conflict is greatly reduced compared to a sync at each command.